dahoum/Nursery/UI/Conversational/README.md

 https://botpress.com/blog/open-source-chatbots

 Arthur Weasley famously said "Never trust anything that can think for itself if you can't see where it keeps its brain."
-Aplly this to AI, known for race and gender bias and non-auditability, and to Conversational UI (AKA ChatBots)—and open source Natural Language Processing suddenly becomes a thing.
+Apply this to AI, known for race and gender bias and non-auditability, and to Conversational UI (AKA ChatBots)—and open source Natural Language Processing suddenly becomes a thing.

 ### Google Dialogflow Essentials (ES) vs Customer Experience (CX)